opacut/eyetrack_reading/README.md

 After that, you're ready to switch to <your_scenario> in `scene.py`, in gc initialization:
 `gc = GameController(keyboard=keyboard, display=disp, screen=screen, eyetracker=eyetracker, scenario_name=<your_scenario>)`

+# Further work
+These are some additions I plan to work on on this project in the future.
+Feel free to open up a PR and help with any of these.
+- dynamic scenario creation from a .json file
+- start the program by offering user a choice from the scenarios available
+- package everything neatly as a python package
+- generate an executable
+- 'editor' mode where a user can upload images and create AoIs and scenarios without touching the code